oktaytuncay/Kubernetes/kubernetes.md

 We have new use cases for batch processing.
 We have large data sets that require multiple pods to process the data in parallel.
 We want to make sure that all pods perform the task assigned to them successfully and then exit.
 So we need a manager that can create as many pods as we want to get work done and ensure that work gets done successfully.

-But we have learned about ReplicaSets that help us create multiple pods.
-While a ReplicaSet is used to make sure a specified number of pods are runnning at all times.
-A job us used to run a set of pods to perform a given task to completion.
+But we have learned about ReplicaSets helps us create multiple pods.
+While a ReplicaSet is used to make sure a specified number of pods are running at all times.
+A job is used to run a set of pods to perform a given task to completion.

 Now let's see how we can create a job.
 We create a job using a definition file and we started this with a pod definition file as above.
-To create a job using this, we can use a yaml file like below.
-Thr template section is the same as the spec section in the pod-definition file we used above.
+To create a job using this, we can use a YAML file like the below.
+The template section is the same as the spec section in the pod-definition file we used above.
 We just added the `restartPolicy` parameter additionally.

 ```properties
 apiVersion: batch/v1